fpgadeveloper/rpi-camera-fmc/docs/source/petalinux.md

    ```
    modetest -M xlnx -D a0100000.v_mix -s 52@40:1920x1080@NV16
    ```
+   Note that the `-D` option must specify the correct `bus_id` of the video mixer.
+This can be found in the output of the `init_cams.sh` script (see above), or you can find it with the following command:
+   `find /sys/bus/platform/devices/ -name "*.v_mix"`.
    Here we are setting it up for 1080p resolution and NV16 pixel format, which is the expected format for this hardware.